mhmdlubab/Ghost-Suicide/README.md

 - **Godot Engine**
 - **GDScript**

+## Web Build

+Playable web versions of the game are available in the `buildFolder` and `buildfolder 2.0`(newer version) directories.
+You can open the HTML files inside those folders to play locally or visit the hosted version online if available.

 ## 👨‍💻 Developer

 Mainly developed by **Muhammed Salman**, with support from friends on design and testing.